Dekumzy: Career

-His career highs includes the production of the theme song for the Nollywood Movie "A Million Tears" titled "Treasure" featuring Kate Henshaw.
-The production of the music collaboration between Dr Alban and Charly Boy on the remix of "Carolina" in 2009.
-The Production of 8 tracks from the second album of Bracket "Cupid Stories" in 2011.
+His career highs include the production of the theme song for the Nollywood movie A Million Tears titled "Treasure" featuring Kate Henshaw, the production of the music collaboration between Dr Alban and Charly Boy on the remix of "Carolina" in 2009, and the production of 8 tracks from the second album of Bracket Cupid Stories in 2011.
 He has had a few stints as an artist which include the tracks "Who get dat thing" featuring Slowdog in 2010 and "Ashawoosa" in 2014.